hithereiamaliff/wsl-claudecode-launcher/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or just Fork the source code.

 ## License